commercialhaskell/stack/doc/pantry.md

 - acme-missiles-0.3
 ~~~

-This may result in one build differing from another, if a further Cabal file
+This syntax is often used in practice, but may result in one build differing
-revision is added to the package index between builds.
+from another, if a new or further Cabal file revision is added to the package
+index between the builds.

+As an alternative to specifying the Cabal file revision number, you can specify
-Alternatively, you can specify the package name and version with the SHA256 hash
+the package name and version with the SHA256 hash of the contents of its Cabal
-of the contents of its Cabal file.
-Doing so is slighly more resilient than using
+file.
+Doing so is slightly more resilient than using the Cabal file revision
-the Cabal file revision number, as it does not rely on the correct ordering in
-the package index.
+number, as it does not rely on the correct ordering in the package index.
 For example:

 ~~~yaml
 extra-deps: